dekuNukem/ATX4VC/README.md

 By default it will run at full speed.

-PWM speed adjustment and temperature probe is supported on optional [MCU daughterboard](#mcu-daughterboard).
+PWM speed control and temperature probe is supported on optional [MCU daughterboard](#mcu-daughterboard).

 ### USB-C Power Output

 USB-C connectors are available for powering external devices.

-The one on ATX4VC itself is on regular 5V rail and can provide full current.
+The port on ATX4VC itself is on regular 5V rail and can provide full current.

-The one on MCU daughterboard provides 5V standby, lower current but always available.
+The port on MCU daughterboard provides 5V standby, lower current but always available.

 Those ports are **output only**, don't try to backfeed them with another powered device.